microsoft/autogen/samples/gh-flow/docs/github-flow-getting-started.md

 ### Load the WAF into Qdrant.

 If you are running the app locally, we have [Qdrant](https://qdrant.tech/) setup in the Codespace and if you are running in Azure, Qdrant is deployed to ACA.
-The loader is a project in the `src\apps` folder, called `seed-memory`.
+The loader is a project in the `samples` folder, called `seed-memory`.
 We need to fill in the `appsettings.json` file in the `config` folder with the OpenAI details and the Qdrant endpoint, then just run the loader with `dotnet run` and you are ready to go.